turingschool/curriculum/source/projects/idea_box.markdown

 title: IdeaBox
 ---

 Every developer has more ideas than time.
 As David Allen likes to say "the human brain is for creating ideas, not remembering them."
 Let's build a system to record your good, bad, and awful ideas.

-And let's use it as an excuse to learn about Sinatra and Sequel.
+And let's use it as an excuse to learn about Sinatra.

 ## I0: Getting Started